Syrious/foundryvtt-sheet-only/.github/ISSUE_TEMPLATE/bug_report.md

 ## Before raising an issue
 - Update the game system and all modules to the current version
 - Disable all other modules and see if the issue goes away
   - If this is the case, please use [Find The Culprit](<https://foundryvtt.com/packages/find-the-culprit/>) to narrow down the suspects
+- Disable Sheet-Only, log into Foundry with your desired device and open a character sheet manually.
+If this does not work without issues then your device might not be compatible with FoundryVTT
 - If the issue persists, please go ahead and fill out the issue template

 #### Issue description